-This system comprises of background ventilators such as trickle ventilators fitted to windows, or standard hole-in-the-wall ventilators, with extract fans fitted in wet rooms.
-The background ventilators act to supply air to habitable spaces, while intermittently operated extract fans provide the extract ventilation removing odors and excessive humidity from wet rooms.
+This system incorporates background ventilators, such as trickle ventilators or standard hole-in-the-wall ventilators, coupled with extract fans in wet rooms.
+The background ventilators supply fresh air to habitable spaces, while the extract fans remove odors and excessive humidity from wet areas.

 A passive stack is a non-mechanical approach to ventilation, where air vents are located in various locations around the dwelling.
 Using the principle of convection, currents allow the movement of air through the ducts.